Mahakulung Scholarship Programme

 Progress to Date:

-The EMF are also conducting site visits to many schools in Mahakulung (ensuring school leaders, teachers, and parents clearly understand the objectives and procedures of the programme), as well as visiting the Khumbu Everest region to identify child labourers and create awareness of the programme.
+Following a public awareness and recipient identification phase, where our friends at the EMF created public announcements for Mahakulung Television and Solu FM in both video and audio formats (which ran twice a day and reached 1000s of followers in the region), site visits to many schools in Mahakulung (ensuring school leaders, teachers, and parents clearly understood the objectives and procedures of the programme) were conducted, as well as visits to the Khumbu Everest region to identify child labourers and create awareness of the programme.

-The programme’s selection process will begin December 2025, with an aim to conduct the final selection of scholarship recipients and present scholarships from February, 2026.
-This programme is unprecedented, and if successful, will be up-scalable to improve the lives of potentially 100s of vulnerable children in the Mahakulung region.
+This programme is unprecedented, and will be up-scalable to improve the lives of potentially 100s of vulnerable children in the Mahakulung region.